pwagener/node-lambdabox/README.md

 If your AWS Lambda uses ...

-* Large data files that would exceed the 50 MB limit
+* Data files that would exceed the 50 MB limit
 * Binaries that must be compiled for AWS Linux
-* (Not Yet, But Soon) Native node modules that you must rebuild for AWS Linux

 ... then this project might help.